2026 Projects: Greenhouse Gas Emissions from Forage Production Systems

 Additional Resources

 Dairy National Leadership includes: Foundation for Food and Agriculture Research (FFAR), Dairy Management Incorporated, Newtrient, Innovation Center for US Dairy, International Dairy Food Association, U.S. Dairy Export Council, National Milk Production Foundation; Corporate and Funding Partners include: Nestle, Starbucks, Syngenta, Foundation for Food and Agriculture Research (FFAR); NGO Partners include: The Nature Conservancy, Soil Health Institute, Ecosystem Services Market Consortium; Research Partners include: The University of Vermont, University of Wisconsin-Madison, University of Wisconsin-Platteville, Texas A&M AgriLife Research, University of California-Davis, USDA Agricultural Research Service.
+All farm identities are kept confidential, read our confidentiality statement.

 Farmer Impact Stories